-Saitama City Message from the Mayor of Saitama Hayato Shimizu Saitama City has been promoting environmental and energy initiatives.
-The E-KIZUNA Project wants to promote the use of next-generation vehicles, ensure energy security through various resources, including hydrogen, and reduce CO2 emissions.
-In particular, in the Misono district, a central district of the city, the city is working to build a microcosm of the ideal city through the Smart City Saitama Model.
-This is in public, private and academic collaboration with private companies and universities.
+Saitama City Message from the Mayor of Saitama Hayato Shimizu Saitama City has been promoting initiatives in the environmental and energy sectors, such as the E-KIZUNA Project to promote the use of next-generation vehicles, ensure energy security through various resources, including hydrogen, and reduce CO2 emissions.
+In particular, in the Misono, a sub-center of the city, the city is working to build a microcosm of the ideal city through the 'Smart City Saitama Model'.
+This is in 'public, private and academic' collaboration with private companies and universities.
 We are also working on providing new lifestyle change services using AI, IoT, ICT, and data sharing on health and energy information.
 In July 2019, the city was selected as an SDGs Future City in recognition of these efforts.
-In July 2020, the city announced itself as a zero-carbon city.
-In 2021, Saitama City is celebrating its 20th anniversary and will continue to further promote these initiatives to create a decarbonized society and improve the quality of life of its citizens.
+In July 2020, the city announced itself as a Zero Carbon City.
+In May 2021, issued a declaration of the Saitama City Climate Emergency to share the sense of crisis that the climate is in a state of emergency with our citizens, business and others and to act as one.
+In April 2022, the city was selected by the Japanese Government as a 'Decarbonization Leading area'.
+We will continue to further promote these initiatives to create a decarbonized society and improve the quality of life of our citizens.
 We aim to create a city where the economy, society, and the environment develop in tandem.

-Population: 1,327,691 (April 2021)
+Basic Information

+Population: 1,338,783 (September 2022)

-Area: 217.43km2
+Area: 217.43km

 Saitama Website (English) www.city.saitama.jp/en

 Shaping a Sustainable Urban World

 Saitama City

 Overview of Saitama

-Saitama City is located 30km north of central Tokyo.
+Saitama City is located 30km north of central Tokyo, and it is a hub for exchanges of 'People, Goods and Information' as a core city in eastern Japan.
 It is connected to six Shinkansen lines, JR lines, and a private railway.
 The area around Omiya Station is included in the Metropolitan Area Regional Plan of Japan.

-In addition to historical and cultural resources, such as bonsai trees and railroads in Omiya, dolls in Iwatsuki, and eels in Urawa, Saitama City has a large green space (about 1,260 hectares) called "Minuma Tambo".
-It is also a city with a thriving sports scene.
-There are facilities such as the Saitama Stadium XXII, the largest soccer stadium in Japan, and the Saitama Super Arena.
+In addition to historical and cultural resources, such as Bonsai and railroads in Omiya, Iwatsuki Ningyo (Japanese Dolls), and eels in Urawa, Saitama City has a large green space (about 1,260 hectares) called 'Minuma Tambo'.
+It is also a city with a thriving sports scene, with facilities such as Saitama Stadium 2001, the largest soccer stadium in Japan, and the Saitama Super Arena.
+Environmental Initiatives As one of the pillars of the E-KIZUNA Project, Saitama City has been holding the E-KIZUNA Summit since 2010 to build a wide-area intercity network, which has expanded year by year.
+The E-KIZUNA Global Summit was held from 22 to 24 November 2022 as an expanded version of the E-KIZUNA Summit, with the aim of achieving the Sustainable Development Goals (SDGs) and carbon neutrality by 2050.
+The realization of a decarbonized society depends on national and international cities working together, sharing knowledge, and complementing each other's shortcomings.
+We will continue to actively disseminate the city's initiatives while deepening cooperation with ICLEI and ICLEI member local governments.

-Environmental Initiatives

-As one of the pillars of the E-KIZUNA Project, Saitama City has been holding the E-KIZUNA Summit since 2010.
-It has been expanding this every year.

-In order to create a decarbonized society, it is important for cities in Japan and abroad to work with each other, share knowledge, and help each other in areas in which we are struggling.
-To help achieve the Sustainable Development Goals (SDGs) and carbon neutrality by 2050, the E-KIZUNA Global Summit is scheduled to be held in 2022.
-In preparation for the summit, we will actively disseminate the efforts of our city while deepening our cooperation with ICLEI and member municipalities of ICLEI.